 When attending a trade show event, there are many decisions that need to be made.
-One of the first things to determine is the type of exhibit you will be setting up.
+One of the first things to determine is which Impressive Exhibit Types you will be setting up.
 There are four main exhibit types: linear exhibits, island exhibits, peninsula exhibits and end-cap exhibits.
 Understanding the features and benefits of each will help you make the best decision for your upcoming event.

 Let’s learn more about the four common trade show display types and how to choose the right one for your conference.